 - Day/ Weekend Cruise - Most senior groups dream of going on a cruise for their big graduation celebration, but most senior groups also really can’t afford such a big trip/expense.
 That’s why we’ve included the next best thing, a day or weekend cruise!
-You can typically find several day/weekend cruise options at major cruise companies such as Princess, NCL, Royal Caribbean, and Carnival, as well as different, cheap, customized, and fun options from local river and lake based sources.
-There are practically endless options of day and dinner cruises around the U.S., from southern comfort filled dinner cruises in Nashville and New Orleans to wildlife watching adventures in Maine or Alaska!
-Take a lunch yoga cruise, astronomy cruise, weekend sightseeing cruise, the options are practically endless with this option, and like we said, really cheap alternatives to week long voyages at sea!
+You can typically find several day/weekend cruise options at major cruise companies such as Princess, NCL, Royal Caribbean, and Carnival, as well as different, cheap, customized, and fun options from the local river and lake-based sources.
+There are practically endless options of day and dinner cruises around the U.S., from southern comfort, filled dinner cruises in Nashville and New Orleans to wildlife watching adventures in Maine or Alaska!
+Take a lunch yoga cruise, astronomy cruise, weekend sightseeing cruise, the options are practically endless with this option, and like we said, really cheap alternatives to week-long voyages at sea!
 The memories you make will be just as special!

 Average Cost Estimate: $60-$275